 Study, practice, develop, rinse, and repeat.

-Long term thinking and planning is ignored by almost everyone.
+Long-term thinking and planning are ignored by almost everyone.

 And that’s exactly why you should want to do it!